 In the seventy-first, line Cuchulain starts to recognize the young man.
 He appears to him like a “woman’s head / That” he once loved.
 But, the fighting speeds up again and the “war” that had been sleeping in Cuchulain wakes up again.
 In a dramatic moment, Cuchulain pierces his son’s shield and stabs him.
 With his last breath, he admits his identity to his father.

 Cuchulain decides to put his son out of his misery immediately and was shocked by what had occurred.
-It was a burden on him, something that he struck him deeply.
-So much so that the says with his “head bowed on his needs”.
+It was a burden on him, something that struck him deeply.
+So much so that he says with his “head bowed on his needs”.

 The “sweet one” from inside the banquet was sent out to find Cuchulain by the king and comfort him.
 She foes so, and touches his hair.
 Everything she does is in vain though.
 Her “sweet” body does nothing to comfort him.

-The king Conchobar seems to see an opening here and speaks to his “Druids round him ten by ten”.
-He ells them that Cuchulain is going to stay outside for three days in “dreadful quietude” and then, all of a sudden, he’s going to rise up in a rage and slay everyone.
+King Conchobar seems to see an opening here and speaks to his “Druids round him ten by ten”.
+He tells them that Cuchulain is going to stay outside for three days in “dreadful quietude” and then, all of a sudden, he’s going to rise up in a rage and slay everyone.

 In order to keep this from happening the Druids are told to “cast on him delusions magical”.
 He should be made insane by these spells and forced to fight the “waves of the loud sea,” a losing battle that the king hopes will kill the old hero.
 The Druids do as they were told.
 They chanted and swayed and when they finished, the spell was cast.

 In three days, just as Conchobar had predicted, Cuchulain gets up ‘with a moan” and when to the ocean.
 There, he “warred…with the bitter tide” until he could fight no longer.
 His life ends in amongst the waters of the ocean.